-An idea is to count half cycles as full cycles, but this would not cover the whole effect of the LFFD.
+One idea is to count half cycles as full cycles, but this would not cover the whole effect of the LFFD.
 In fact, counting residuals as full cycles is not a common practice as it does not have any physical rationale, as there is no hysteretic loop being artificially closed.
-Based on IEC standard (IEC-61400-13, 2001) it is recommended to treat half cycles as half.
+Based on the IEC standard (IEC, 2001), it is recommended to treat half cycles as half cycles.

-Because of the potential discrepancy, some research on the role of LFFD in wind energy has been conducted.
+Because of the potential discrepancy, some research on the role of LFFDs in wind energy has been conducted.
 On a small wind turbine (Micon M150), Larsen and Thomsen (1996) established and used a framework for an approximative treatment of low-frequency contributions.
-They demonstrated that the low-frequency part of the blade flap-wise moment accounts for roughly 8 %/1 % for large/small Basquin slopes in terms of equivalent moments.
-For large/small Basquin slopes, the low-frequency portion contribution to the corresponding moment for the rotor tilt is roughly 2 %/0.4 %.
-When considering the LFFD effect of a Vestas V90-2.0 MW wind turbine, Pacheco et al. (2022) reported that the damage calculated with a trilinear SN curve from Euro-code 3 and from a 24h time series was 11 % higher than the damage obtained with a 10-minute time series.
+They demonstrated that the low-frequency part of the blade flapwise moment accounts for roughly 8 % and 1 % for large and small Basquin slopes in terms of equivalent moments.
+For large and small Basquin slopes, the low-frequency portion contribution to the corresponding moment for the rotor tilt is roughly 2 % and 0.4 %.
+When considering the LFFD effect of a Vestas V90-2.0 MW wind turbine, Pacheco et al. (2022) reported that the damage calculated with a trilinear SN curve from Eurocode 3 and from a 24 h time series was 11 % higher than the damage obtained with a 10 min time series.

-The present paper adopts an algorithm that allows recovering the LFFD through the sequences of residuals of the segmented data and their cycle-count histograms.
+The present paper adopts an algorithm that allows for recovering the LFFD through the sequences of residuals of the segmented data and their cycle-count histograms.
 The algorithm was first proposed by Amzallag et al. (1994), and then Marsh et al. (2016) applied it specifically to wind energy on a multi-megawatt offshore wind turbine.
-For m=3 and m=5, respectively,

-Marsh et al (2016) reported an increase of up to 10 % and 170 % in the final damage when LFFD was accounted for.
-Finally, Sadeghi et al. (2022) validated the procedure using three years of SHM data coming from an offshore wind turbine monopile foundation.
-In that work, the LFFD recovery algorithm has been used to calculate an LFFD-factor that, once applied to the sum of the damages from each short-term dataset, allows the recovery of the detrimental effect of those low-frequency/high-range fatigue cycles.
+For m = 3 and m = 5, Marsh et al. (2016) reported an increase of up to 10% and 170 %, respectively, in the final damage when LFFD was accounted for.
+Finally, Sadeghi et al. (2022) validated the procedure using 3 years of SHM data coming from an offshore wind turbine monopile foundation.
+In that work, the LFFD recovery algorithm was used to calculate an LFFD factor that, once applied to the sum of the damages from each shortterm dataset, allows the recovery of the detrimental effect of the low-frequency and high-range fatigue cycles.

-The LFFD-factor is equal to the ratio of the damage calculated using long-term data to the damage calculated using short-term data.
-Both Marsh et al. (2016) and Sadeghi et al. (2022) have found that said factor converges to a fixed value after a specific amount of time, suggesting that once the LFFD-factor is converged there is no need to continue to work with long-term cycle counting.
-Moreover, the LFFD-factor provides a direct insight into the relative importance of LFFD on overall fatigue.
+The LFFD factor is equal to the ratio of the damage calculated using long-term data to the damage calculated using short-term data.
+Both Marsh et al. (2016) and Sadeghi et al. (2022) have found that the said factor converges to a fixed value after a specific amount of time, suggesting that once the LFFD factor is converged there is no need to continue to work with long-term cycle counting.
+Moreover, the LFFD factor provides direct insight into the relative importance of LFFDs on overall fatigue.

-The LFFD-factor will play a role in assessing the fatigue life of operational OWTs to account for the long-term cycles to which the support structure is subjected and meanwhile collect data in 10-minute windows, far better suited for comparing with DLCs or fatigue prognoses (Noppe et al., 2020).
-However, Marsh et al. (2016) already showed that the LFFD-factor is highly dependent on the gradient of the chosen SN curve.
-Moreover, the LFFD-factor presumably depends on the stress history, which is site, turbine, and even sensor-specific, as the amount and size of LFFD cycles will depend on the prevailing environmental and operational conditions.
-This work investigates the behavior of the LFFD-factor under various scenarios using SHM data strain measurements from several OWTs.
+The LFFD factor will play a role in assessing the fatigue life of operational offshore wind turbines (OWTs) to account for the long-term cycles to which the support structure is subjected and meanwhile collect data in 10 min windows, far better suited for comparing with DLCs or fatigue prognoses (Noppe et al., 2020).
+However, Marsh et al. (2016) have already showed that the LFFD factor is highly dependent on the gradient of the chosen SN curve.
+Moreover, the LFFD factor presumably depends on the stress history, which is site-, turbine-, and even sensor-specific, as the number and size of LFFD cycles will depend on the prevailing environmental and operational conditions.
+This work investigates the behavior of the LFFD factor under various scenarios using strain measurements from several OWTs.